 Of course, it’s impossible to plan for every eventuality, but taking a big step is less intimidating when you can create a safety net of sorts.

 For example, we had no jobs in Florida.
+(This all happened back in 1989, about 20 years before a remote job or location-independent business was even possible.)
 What we did have was a lot of confidence in our abilities and a cash reserve from our house sale to tide us over the first few months.
 We had also done some research so we knew that work in my husband’s field was available.
 (We had actually chosen not to move to an area that we liked better, because the type of work he did just didn’t exist there.)

 That move taught us that we could make a big, adventurous change in our lives and execute it successfully.